-I have been to Australia twice, once on a holiday with a mishap and a second time on a holiday without a mishap.
-Either way, despite meeting hordes of people, I have failed to figure out the archetypal Australian.
+Despite two trips to Australia, I have failed to figure out the archetypal Australian or the layout of the country.
 I know that, like in Canada, the cities are clustered around the southern edge of the country, while up north, and in the centre, there are vast uninhabited, wild spaces.
 So, when Peter Carey’s latest novel, A long Way from Home, came out, I thought the subject was worth exploring: in 1954, a couple embarks on a road race, the Redex Trial, across the country.
 With them, they have a navigator, a former school teacher.
 So far, so good – travel and adventure in one.

 Road races and car enthusiasts

 The plot is based on the historical facts of the real Redex Trial, named after the REDeX brand of oil additive, which took place more or less annually from 1953 to 1998.
 In 1953, it was 10,460 km long, and in 1998, 18,500 km.
 It was run under various names, but the last one was called the PlayStation Rally Round Australia.
 The idea of the road race was to test the reliability of the cars, not their speed or the endurance of the drivers.